 Your academic success is a top priority for Florida State University.
-University resources to help you succeed include tutoring centers, computer labs, counseling and health services, and services for designated groups, such as veterans and students with disabilities.
-The following information is not exhaustive, so please check with your advisor or the Dean of Students office to learn more.
+University resources to help you succeed include tutoring centers, computer labs, counseling and health services, and services

 Americans with Disabilities Act

 Florida State University (FSU) values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
 Our goal is to create learning environments that are usable, equitable, inclusive, and welcoming.
 FSU is committed to providing reasonable accommodations for all persons with disabilities in a manner that is consistent with academic standards of the course while empowering the student to meet integral requirements of the course.
 To receive academic accommodations, a student: